-After realising that the model was pregnant, the sculptor confided to his friend, Henri-Charles Dujardin-Beaumetz, that although unintentional, the model’s condition was fortuitous, and in fact “aided the character of the figure singularly”.
+After realising that the model was pregnant, the sculptor confided to his friend, Henri-Charles Dujardin-Beaumetz, that although unintentional, the model’s condition was fortuitous, and in fact “aided the character of the figure singularly” (Ambrosini and Facos, 1987, p.
+151).
 Unfortunately, the model ultimately became too tired to pose for long periods of time, and eventually stopped returning to the studio, so Rodin abandoned his work and left the life-size version unfinished.
 The life-size version of Eve was not shown to the public until 1899, by which time Rodin felt confident enough to exhibit the work in its unfinished state.

 After abandoning the large Eve, Rodin completed a smaller version of the piece, which he modelled with both a round and square base.
 This version differed slightly from the life-size in the figure’s hair, the smooth finish of the surface, and the position of the hands and feet.
 The work was incredibly well received.
 The complementary juxtaposition between the sensual female form and the figure’s humble posture and modest gesture made this an extremely popular image.
 Emboldened by the public’s enthusiasm for the smaller model, he produced an edition of the work in bronze, initially using the foundries Francois Rudier, Griffoul et Lorge, Perzinka, and eventually Alexis Rudier.
 The present model is one of these bronzes cast by Rodin’s preferred foundry, Alexis Rudier.